Organised by The House of St Barnabas

 Against this backdrop, our panellists will explore the need for alternative approaches, especially based on the transformational power of start-ups.

 The debate will be chaired by Francesca Albanese, Director of Policy and External Affairs at Crisis.
 And we are delighted to be joined by: · Raza Ullah: Founder and CEO at Pfida, an ethical financial technology company on a mission to enable everyone to own a home without interest and debt.
 Faisal Butt: Founder and Partner at Pi Labs, a Venture Capital firm backing the innovators who are transforming the built world. · Ceri Sheppard: Director of Impact at House of St Barnabas, a different type of private member club, breaking the cycle of homelessness.

 The club operates a strict door policy.
 In order to attend, your name must be on the guest list to attend this event.

 House of St Barnabas is London’s only charity members club, on a mission to break the cycle of homelessness.
 We champion diversity and togetherness and hope to build a uniquely inclusive community in London for all.

 Regrettably, due to the nature of our Grade 1 Listed building, there is limited disabled access.
-We always hope to accommodate your needs as well as we can, so please do email email@example.com for any specific inquiries.
+We always hope to accommodate your needs as well as we can, so please do email email@example.com for any specific enquiries.

 For more information about The House of St Barnabas visit: www.hosb.org.uk